 - Long values can be broken into shorter GEDCOM lines by using a subordinate CONC or CONT tag.
 The CONC tag assumes that the accompanying subordinate value is concatenated to the previous line value without saving the carriage return prior to the line terminator.
-The CONT assumes that the subordinate line value is concatenated to the previous line, saving the carriage return. - The beginning of a new logical record is designated by a line whose level number is 0 (zero). - Logical GEDCOM record sizes should be constrained so that they will fit in a memory buffer of less than 32K.
-Use of pointers to records, particularly NOTE records, should ensure that this limit will be sufficient. - Any length constraints are given in characters, not bytes.
-When wide characters (characters wider than 8 bits) are used, byte buffer lengths should be adjusted accordingly.

-- Level numbers must be between 1 to 99 and must not contain leading zeroes, for example, level one must be 1, not 01. - The cross reference ID has a maximum of 22 characters, including the enclosing at signs (@), and it must be unique within the GEDCOM transmission. - Pointers to records imply that the record pointed to does actually exists within the transmission.
-Future pointer structures may allow pointing to records within a public accessible database as an alternative. - The length of the GEDCOM TAG is a maximum of 31 characters, with the first 15 characters being unique. - The total length of a GEDCOM line, including leading white space, level number, cross reference number, tag, value, delimiters, and terminator, must not exceed 255 (wide) characters. - Leading white space (tabs, spaces, and extra line terminators) preceding a GEDCOM line should be ignored by the reading system.
+The CONT assumes that the subordinate line value is concatenated to the previous line, saving the carriage return. - The beginning of a new logical record is designated by a line whose level number is 0 (zero). - Each new level number must be no higher than the previous line plus 1. - Logical GEDCOM record sizes should be constrained so that they will fit in a memory buffer of less than 32K.
+GEDCOM files with records sizes greater than 32K run the risk of not being able to be loaded in some programs.
+Use of pointers to records, particularly NOTE records, should ensure that this limit will be sufficient.
+The size of embedded multimedia records can be controlled through chaining MULTIMEDIA_RECORDS (see multimedia record format on p.
+26.) - Any length constraints are given in characters, not bytes.
+When wide characters (characters wider than 8 bits) are used, byte buffer lengths should be adjusted accordingly. - Level numbers must be between 1 to 99 and must not contain leading zeroes, for example, level one must be 1, not 01. - The cross-reference ID has a maximum of 22 characters, including the enclosing at signs (@), and it must be unique within the GEDCOM transmission. - Pointers to records imply that the record pointed to does actually exists within the transmission.
+Future pointer structures may allow pointing to records within a public accessible database as an alternative. - The length of the GEDCOM TAG is a maximum of 31 characters, with the first 15 characters being unique. - The total length of a GEDCOM line, including leading white space, level number, cross-reference number, tag, value, delimiters, and terminator, must not exceed 255 (wide) characters. - Leading white space (tabs, spaces, and extra line terminators) preceding a GEDCOM line should be ignored by the reading system.
 Systems generating GEDCOM should not place any white space in front of the GEDCOM line.